 The graduate program in chemical engineering, with its large proportion of elective courses and independent research, offers experience in any of the fields of departmental activity mentioned in previous sections.
 For both chemical engineers and those with undergraduate educations in other related fields such as physics, chemistry, and biochemistry, the Ph.D. program provides the opportunity to become expert in research fields central to modern technology and science.

 The Ph.D. and D.E.S. degrees have essentially the same requirements.
-All students in a doctoral program must (1) earn satisfactory grades in the three core courses (CHEN E4010, E4110, E4330, E4130/CHAP E4120); (2) pass a qualifying exam; (3) defend a proposal of research within 12 months of passing the qualifying exam; (4) defend their thesis; and (5) satisfy course requirements beyond the three core courses.
+All students in a doctoral program must (1) earn satisfactory grades in the four core courses (CHEN E4010, E4110, E4330, E4130/CHAP E4120); (2) pass a qualifying exam; (3) defend a proposal of research within 12 months of passing the qualifying exam; (4) defend their thesis; and (5) satisfy course requirements beyond the four core courses.
 For detailed requirements, please consult the departmental office or graduate coordinator.
 Students with degrees in related fields such as physics, chemistry, biochemistry, and others are encouraged to apply to this highly interdisciplinary program.